Raviteja582/computation-nvflare-boilerplate/docs/computation_development/computation_development.md

   Stores configuration files for both server and client components.

 - **`./test_data/<sites>/`**
   Holds test data for different sites.
-Ensure the folder names (e.g., `site1`, `site2`, `site3`) match those used with the NVFLARE command:
+Ensure the folder names (e.g., `site1`, `site2`, `site3`) match those used with the NVFLARE job definition created from `makeJob.py`:
-  `nvflare simulator -c site1,site2,site3 ./app`
+  python makeJob.py site1,site2,site3
+  nvflare simulator ./job

 - **`./test_data/server/parameters.json`**
   Contains the configuration parameters to be loaded into the federated learning (FL) context.
 This file appears in raw form on the Neuroflame desktop app, enabling the consortium leader to configure a study.